General

 Heavenly Father,

 We thank You for bringing us together and for the love we share.
-Lord, we ask for Your guidance and strength as we navigate this journey together.
+Lord, we ask for Your direction and strength as we manage this journey together.

-Help us to communicate with kindness and grace, always seeking to build each other up rather than tear down.
-Fill our hearts with patience, understanding, and forgiveness, reflecting Your love in our relationship.
+Help us to speak with kindness and grace, always trying to build each other up rather than tear down.
+Fill our hearts with kindness, understanding, and forgiveness, reflecting Your love in our interaction.

-Lord, protect our marriage from any harm and give us the wisdom to resolve conflicts with humility and love.
-Teach us to cherish and honor each other, recognizing the unique qualities You have placed within us.
+Lord, protect our marriage from any harm and give us the knowledge to settle conflicts with humility and love.
+Teach us to cherish and respect each other, recognizing the unique qualities You have put within us.

 Guide us to grow closer to You and to each other every day.
 Strengthen our bond and let our love for one another reflect Your divine love.